Updated: Jul 15

 Leadership is an attitude first.
 It starts with a simple rule: treat people the way you'd like to be treated.
 Would you like to be disregarded for the work you do?
 If the answer is no, then don't overlook others' jobs.

-Let me give you 5 other leadership rules:
+Let me give you 5 other leadership traits:

 Use people for their strengths: give them tasks and responsibilities that match their core skills